 I need the balance between stimulation and restoration.
 Like the sun and moon, and tides that pulse and ebb.
 Every breath and my beating heart cycle on and off.
 Nature blossoms, then rests, in the rhythms of our days and years.

-Speaking of restoration, Rex and I had the most wonderful day on Lummi island (just an hour from where we live) for my birthday celebration, and it was glorious, a special gift, shared with two dear friends, Rosemary Alpert, and Peg J. Rasband.
+Speaking of restoration, Rex and I had the most wonderful day on Lummi island (just an hour from where we live) for my birthday celebration, and it was glorious, a special gift, shared with a dear friend, Peg J. Rasband.
 Thanks for the love, and for being a part of this most magical time!

 It was a completely unstructured day, and we intuitively traveled around the island, visiting various artists in their studios because we had the good fortune to partake in the artist’s studio tour that was happening that weekend.
 Every place we visited had qualities and feelings of beautiful energies that continued to surprise and take our breath away—and the light was just stunning.
 And, there was a lot of deep and heartfelt laughter, and good food at the cutest Beach Store Cafe.
 (Photo of Rex and me by Peg.)